smokeml/smokeml.github.io/icseae.md

 CSA reports no memory leak for Tmux.
 (Note that there are two "Logic Error" bugs reported by the "cplusplus.NewDeleteLeaks" checker.
 They are not memory leaks).

-For a visualized report (this report contains other type of bugs, no memory leak has been found):
+For a visualized report (this report contains other types of bugs, no memory leak has been reported):
 [tmux-csa-pinpoint-report](http://ec2-54-185-211-230.us-west-2.compute.amazonaws.com:40080/online_report/#5b72c9c9fc7ce67ad38f2720)